ecruzolivera/ecruzolivera-website/src/content/blog/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine.md

 The need for those requirements has been extensible explained in the previous articles.

-As a sort of a foot note (in the introduction ;-)), I'm an advocate for C++ in bare-metal applications but in all the examples i use `prinft` instead of `std::cout`, and you may ask: Why not C++ all the way down?
-Most architectures have a decent printf implementation some with limitations like, for example, you cant print floats, meanwhile `std::cout` _will eat your memory_.
-So i use `printf` in order to be able to copy paste the code into a microcontroller without any stack overflow apocalypse.
+As a footnote (in the introduction ;-)), I'm an advocate for C++ in bare-metal applications but in all the examples I use `prinft` instead of `std::cout`, and you may ask: Why not C++ all the way down?
+Most architectures have a decent `printf` implementation some with limitations like, for example, you can't print floats, meanwhile `std::cout` _will eat your memory_.
+So, I use `printf` in order to be able to copy and paste the code into a microcontroller without any stack overflow apocalypse.

 In full disclosure, this library was developed with the help of [Manuel Alejandro Linares Paez](https://www.linkedin.com/in/manuel-alejandro-linares-paez/).